Nicky Hambleton-Jones

-Nicky Hambleton-Jones (born February 24, 1971) is a television presenter, best known for hosting the Channel 4 makeover show, 10 Years Younger.
-She is also an entrepreneur, stylist and anti-ageing expert.
+Nicky Hambleton-Jones (born 24 February 1971) is a television presenter and stylist best known for hosting the Channel 4 makeover show, 10 Years Younger.

-Biography
+Early life

-Born in South Africa, she earned an honours degree in dietetics before starting her own private practice in Cape Town.
+Hambleton-Jones was born in South Africa.
+She earned an honours degree in dietetics before starting her own private practice in Cape Town.
 She then took a postgraduate business course at Wits Business School, before moving to London in 1996, where she worked as a marketing consultant in the city.
 After being made redundant in 2001 she founded the personal stylist consultancy NHJ Style.

+Career

-In 2003 Nicky began presenting 10 Years Younger on Channel 4.
-During that time Nicky worked as a brand ambassador for a number of retail brands.
+In 2003, Hambleton-Jones began presenting 10 Years Younger on Channel 4.
+During that time she worked as a brand ambassador for a number of retail brands.
 In 2008 she set up the NHJ Style Academy, providing training and development for aspiring personal stylists and for retailers with personal shopping departments.
 Hambleton-Jones lives in London with her husband Robert and has 2 children.

-Television career

-In 2003, she was contacted by C4, who had seen her website and were interested in screen testing her for a new makeover show called 10 Years Younger.
-She was later hired and presented the program for 5 years.